 Summer is a glorious, too-short experience here in Maine.
 One of the best places to take advantage of beautiful weather is on one of our many beautiful lakes.
 Which is what Adam Lewis, Kepler (in the red life jacket), and Christy Catsos are doing.

-The temperature is soaring on this third of July 2018 and it’s pretty hot and sticky outside.
+The temperature is soaring and it’s going to be pretty hot and sticky outside.
 On days like this, a leisurely paddle may be a good thing to do, but you probably don’t want to exert yourself.
 That’s because with the heat and humidity comes increased ozone.
 When you live in a part of the world that doesn’t get a lot of heat and humidity — like Maine — it may not take much to feel the effects.

 What exactly is ozone and why does it matter?